M8872/PatternAnalysis-2025/recognition/48913447(Dinil)-ConvNext-Alzh/README.md

 ```

 ## 5) Pre‑processing and split justification
 - Image loading: slices are opened with PIL and converted to RGB (`.convert("RGB")`).
-Grayscale inputs become three identical channels, which keeps transforms and the model’s `in_channels=3` consistent.
+Grayscale inputs become three identical channels.
+This keeps transforms and the model’s `in_channels=3` consistent and aligns with pretrained ConvNeXt models that expect 3‑channel RGB inputs.
 - Normalisation: ImageNet mean/std to stabilise optimisation of RGB CNN backbones.
 - Training transforms (aug only on train): random resized crop (224×224), horizontal flip (p=0.5), small rotation (±15°), and light color jitter.
 These simulate plausible variability and reduce overfitting while preserving anatomy.
 - Validation/Test transforms: resize to 224×224 + normalise.